The Sicilian Clan: Development

 The Sicilian Clan was based on the second novel in a series by Auguste Le Breton.
 The first, which also featured the characters of Sartet and Le Goff, had been filmed by Bernard Borderie as Brigade antigangs in 1966.

 The film rights to The Sicilian Clan were bought by Henri Verneuil, who teamed with Jacques-Eric Strauss and signed a deal with 20th Century Fox.
 Verneuil wrote a screenplay with Pierre Pelegri and then José Giovanni.
 The two lead roles were written with Jean Gabin and Alain Delon in mind, as Verneuil had worked with both men before.
 As the writing progressed, Verneuil began to feel that the police officer was another strong role, and he decided to cast Lino Ventura, who had made his film debut 15 years earlier in Touchez pas au grisbi, which also starred Gabin.

 Irina Demick was unhappy with her character in the film compared to the novel, in which she was more active, and wanted her to take part in the hijacking.
 Verneuil felt this would not be believable, but Demick had considerable influence, as she was the mistress of the head of Fox, Darryl F. Zanuck, so Verneuil rewrote the sequence.

 Filming

 Second unit filming started in New York in March 1969.
 The main unit went into production on March 24 at Franstudio's Saint-Maurice Studios.
-The film was shot in two versions: with the actors speaking French, and with the actors speaking English.
+The film was shot in two versions--one with the actors speaking French, and another with the actors speaking English.

+Actor Roger Lumont, who played the hotel manager Albert and was bilingual, later stated in a filmed interview that his scene with Lino Ventura was shot in English.
+Lumont recalled being surprised by Ventura's ability to handle the scene in English, although Ventura was not generally regarded as fluent in the language.

 During production, Delon was involved in a real-life scandal, the Marković affair, which surrounded the still-unsolved murder of his former bodyguard Stevan Marković several months earlier.